HGriessel/servd/README.md

 # Servd

+> When reviewing please use the main branch

 Grails Application Docker Setup

 This guide will help you build, set up, and run the Grails-based application with PostgreSQL using Docker.